isomerpages/tp-virtualcampus/media/performing-arts/_posts/2022-06-17-post-Dance Ensemble.md

 <td rowspan="1" colspan="1">
 <p>Temasek Polytechnic Dance Ensemble (TPDE) is a high-performance dance
 collective specialising in Hip Hop, Modern Dance and Breakin’, where rigorous training meets bold choreography and strong stagecraft.
-Known for versatility across both competitive and performance platforms, TPDE also creates site-specific works that bring dance beyond the conventional stage.</p>
+Known for their versatility across both competitive and performance platforms, TPDE also creates site-specific works that bring dance beyond the conventional stage.</p>
 <p></p>
 <p>The CCA is guided by an accomplished instructor team as follows:</p>
 <p></p>